 If you judged a book by its cover, you might never peg Hellbound as a serious wine bar.
 The retro-feel ‘wine bar’ sign that points prospective customers down a flight of stairs may be encouraging, but it speaks more of dive bar than it does Willi’s Wine Bar.
 There’s a giant caricature of a Rousseau bottle at the threshold, which is encouraging, but with the word ‘Hellbound’ in the place of the more regular Chambertin, you’re probably still not that convinced.
 Then there’s the neon, that again seemingly celebrates the underworld, splayed out in script font across the back wall, spilling candy-pink accents across the room.

-Ah, but then the other shoe drops – the wine on show, the stemware, the empty bottle trophies of fine times past… it all starts to tell a very different story.
-Founded by Mark Reginato and Louis Schofield, what was first pitched as a pop-up, has established itself as what will surely become one of Adelaide’s enduring institutions.
-Hellbound is very much a serious wine bar in respect to what it stocks, and how it sells it, but it just doesn’t take itself too seriously: “We wear t-shirts, but we have the nicest glasses and serve our reds at 14 degrees.”
+Ah, but then the other shoe drops – the wine on show, the stemware, the empty-bottle trophies of fine times past… it all starts to tell a very different story.
+What was first pitched as a pop-up by owners Mark Reginato and Louis Schofield (of Worlds Apart Wines), has established itself as one of Adelaide’s enduring institutions.
+Hellbound is very much a serious wine bar in respect to what it stocks, and how it sells it, but it just doesn’t take itself too seriously: “We wear t-shirts, but we have the nicest glasses and serve our reds at 14 degrees,” says Schofield.